-Gas heaters, electric heaters, and other home warming equipment have side effects as well.
+Gas heaters, electric heaters, and other home-warming equipment have side effects as well.
 The best alternative for all is to wear warm clothes.
 They protect each part of your body from being affected by winter weather.
 If you wear quality warm clothes then no need to use any gas heater.
 And it saves you a lot of money on the gas bills also.

 55. Avoid gas mantles for light

 If there is a problem with load shedding in your area then avoid using gas mantles to produce light.
-Instead have UPS installed or batteries that you can use in that kind of event.
+Instead, have UPS installed or batteries that you can use in that kind of event.
 Because gas mantles consume gas like your burners and stoves.

 56. Review gas bill and meter units

 Don’t pay your gas bill as it comes under your eyes.
 Check it for any mistakes and properly see calculations and the number of units listed.
-Compare it with a meter reading and the previous month’s bill to see it’s fair.
+Compare it with a meter reading and the previous month’s bill to see if it’s fair.
 This prevents you from paying a big amount by mistake.

-57. Heat specific areas
+57. Heat-specific areas

 In the winter season, the good idea is to not heat up all of your houses.
 Because it doesn’t benefit you and consumes a lot of gas if you’re using the heater.
 Instead, use the gas heater in specific places where you’re present.
 It helps you heat up the surroundings fast and warm stay for a longer time.